mxmpl/initial-phonetic-learning/data/ambient_sounds/README.md

 The full dataset is available [here](https://cognitive-ml.fr/downloads/init-plearning/train/ambient_sounds.tar) (54G, md5sum: a625f3564a7697cf827d478118045c1c).

 It is made of:
 - 78 hours of field recordings of animals from the Animal Sound Archive [1, 2].
-[License CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
+The occurrence data from GBIF is distributed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0) license.
+The audio files are under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) and [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0).
+The metadata CSV file contains the licenses of each file.
 - 422 hours from Audioset [3].
 [License CC BY 4.0](https://creativecommons.org/licenses/by/4.0).

 ## Recreate the dataset